joshyemane/Houseplant-Light-Sensor/README.md

 # Houseplant Light Sensor

-This project is for a developing a device to measre the light exposure for houseplants, meterics include current light intensity and a 2-day average.
+This project is for developing a device to measure the light exposure for houseplants, metrics include current light intensity and a 2-day average.

-## Parts
+## Parts:

 - **Adafruit VEML7700 Ambient Light Sensor**
 - **ESP32 Development Board**